The Cash Flow Quadrant, by Robert Kiyosaki

-(I) Investor: regardless of which quadrant people make their money in, this quadrant is where money grows and multiply, building lasting wealth.
-As long as you can invest savings from Income (in the case of an employee) or Profits (in the case of a self-employed or business owner), you will be in the position to grow your Assets.
+(I) Investor: regardless of which quadrant people make their money in, this quadrant is where money grows and multiplies, building lasting wealth.
+As long as you can invest savings from Income (in the case of an employee) or Profits (in the case of a self-employed or business owner), you will be in a position to grow your Assets.

 Rather intuitively, you can operate in one or more quadrants.
 Ideally, you can be an E, S or B, and ultimately be an I (Investor).
-Depending on your combination of quadrants, you will have a different cash flow and a different degree of optimization due to tax advantages, leverage (debt), and compounding effects.
+Depending on your combination of quadrants, you will have a different cash flow and a different degree of optimisation due to tax advantages, leverage (debt), and compounding effects.

 1) It is common to see individuals in the E Quadrant looking to make the big step and become business owners.
 Quite often, they ultimately end up in the S quadrant.
-While S owns the jobs, B owns the system and hire people to do the job.
+While S owns the jobs, B owns the system and hires people to do the job.
 To be in the B quadrant, it is necessary to develop a system and delegate it to others (Ss or Es).

-2) With E and S, there is the tendency to be perfectionists, to think no-one does a better job than them.
+2) With E and S, there is the tendency to be perfectionists, to think no one does a better job than them.
 However, to run a business, it is necessary to build a system and ensure that the system is competitive, not only the product.
-The author points out McDonald’s competitive advantage is the system (business model), not the product (the burger).
+The author points out that McDonald’s competitive advantage is the system (business model), not the product (burger).

 I like to state that all models are wrong, but some are useful.
 I believe Kyosaki’s model is not different: it provides a rather synthetic representation of 4 unique and, to some extent, complementary income strategies.
 While the diagram provides a compelling chart to map and track your career development, the book itself shares anecdotes to inspire emotional paradigm shifts and guidelines to fast-track your journey towards financial freedom.